 Proper maintenance is important in maintaining the life of your water heater by lessening the development of leaks and damage to your tank and dodging the dreaded call for emergency repair citing no hot water in the home.

 Here are a few common signs that there may be a problem with your water heater:

 If the water from your water heater appears discolored, there is a distinct chance that your water heater is rusting on the inside, which could result in a leak and contaminated water.

 Noises Coming From the Water Heater

-Knocking or booming sounds coming from your water heater can be a sign that residue has built up on the foundation of the system.
-This means that your water heating system will be less efficient and will need more gas or electricity to heat your water, resulting in higher heating bills.
+Knocking or booming sounds coming from your water heater can be a signal that residue has built up on the foundation of the system.
+This means that your water heating system will be less efficient and will demand more gas or electricity to heat your water, resulting in higher heating bills.
 In addition, the excessive effort needed to heat your water could cause more damage to your system, leading to cracks and leaks.